 - Receive the approval of a majority of all active UDECU Driver’s

 - Pass a driving test with the advisor

 Station and Apparatus

-The primary unit of The UD Emergency Care Unit.
+The primary transport unit of The UD Emergency Care Unit.
 This BLS unit has a 2012 Ford E450 chassis with a Lifeline Superliner module.
 It was placed in service September of 2012.
-It is equipped with Whelen LED emergency lighting and Howler siren.
-It is equipped to meet all standards for State of Delaware BLS Ambulances.
+It is equipped with Whelen LED emergency lighting, a Howler siren, air horns, and stocked to meet all standards for State of Delaware BLS Ambulances.

-Our quick response vehicle used by members on duty to respond to the station for a call.
-This is a 2006 Dodge Stratus given to UDECU by the Department of Public Safety.
-This is equipped with an AED, Primary Bag and Suction Unit and is utilized as a first response vehicle.
+This quick response vehicle used by members on duty to respond to incident scenes or our station for calls.
+This is a 2010 Dodge Avenger given to UDECU by the University of Delaware Police Department.
+This is equipped with an AED, Primary Bag and Suction Unit.
+When needed, the Tahoes are able to tow our trailer.

 UD Bike 1 & 2